 What's Happening Now

-This project will improve safety and mobility for all modes of travel while improving stormwater management, protecting water quality in local streams, and updating water supply infrastructure to meet modern demands.
+This project is improving safety and mobility for all modes of travel, addressing stormwater management, protecting water quality in local streams, and updating water supply infrastructure to meet modern demands.
 Portland’s Bureau of Transportation, Bureau of Environmental Services, and Water Bureau are working on the project together to reduce costs, improve efficiency, and enhance service delivery to the Portland community.

 Providing sidewalks and bike lanes on this segment of SW Capitol Highway has been a community priority for nearly 30 years.
 This segment, between SW Garden Home Road and SW Taylors Ferry Road, hosts over 8,000 vehicles per day, is served by TriMet’s #44 bus line, and currently has no sidewalks, bike lanes, pedestrian crossings or standard stormwater facilities.

 The city’s project development process for this corridor began with the Capitol Highway Plan in 1996 and continued with the SW Capitol Highway Plan Refinement Report in 2011 and the Capitol Highway Corridor Stormwater Concept Design in 2016.
 In each of these cases, the city faced challenges in developing a buildable project with limited funding and challenging physical constraints.

 In 2016 and 2017 sufficient funding came together from the voter-approved "Fixing Our Streets" ten-cent gas tax, development charges, Environmental Services, Water Bureau, and the State of Oregon, allowing the project to advance.
 The project team worked closely with the community from 2016 through 2020 to refine the design and discuss property and neighborhood impacts and benefits.